iiis-ai/cumulative-reasoning/README.md

 ## Acknowledgement

-This repo is mainly based on [Guidance](https://github.com/microsoft/guidance), [HuggingFace](https://huggingface.co/) and [Tree of Thoughts](https://github.com/princeton-nlp/tree-of-thought-llm).
+This repo is mainly based on [Guidance](https://github.com/microsoft/guidance), [HuggingFace](https://huggingface.co/), [Tree of Thoughts](https://github.com/princeton-nlp/tree-of-thought-llm) and [ToRA](https://github.com/microsoft/ToRA).
 Thanks for their wonderful work!

 ## Citations
 Please cite the paper and star this repo if you use Cumulative Reasoning (CR) and find it interesting/useful, thanks!
 Feel free to contact zhangyif21@tsinghua.edu.cn | yangjq21@mails.tsinghua.edu.cn or open an issue if you have any questions.